Alvin-pc/BLE-RSSI-Occupancy/README.md

 Steps:
 1. Run the file 'data_collection.py' to print the Mean RSSI-{100 samples in our case} at a point and annotate manually.
-2. The values are stored in 'ROUND_1.txt' manually (Check file for format).In each Round n, the values of all the zones{6} are stored sequentially.
+2. The values are stored in 'ROUND.txt' manually (Check file for format) for n rounds {10 Rounds in our case}.In each Round n, the values of all the zones{6} are stored sequentially.
 This is how 'Train_setup.py' uses it to generate the 'BLE.Keras' file.
 3. After training is done, in deployment use just the 'Test_setup.py' with the generated 'BLE.Keras' file.

 Note1: pip packages like Tensorflow, Keras etc needs to be installed on the host agent to process the RSSI values and generate zone.